Security Deposit Rules in Kuwait

 What is this right?

-Security deposits in Kuwait are governed by the terms of the lease and general civil law:
+Security deposits in Kuwait are governed by the lease terms and general civil law — there is no specific deposit statute:

-• Most landlords require a deposit equal to 1 to 2 months' rent.
+• Most landlords require a deposit of 1 to 2 months' rent.

-• The landlord cannot use the deposit for normal maintenance or minor repairs.
+• The landlord cannot use the deposit for normal maintenance or minor age-related repairs.

-• The terms for holding and returning the deposit should be written in the contract.
+• The terms for holding and returning the deposit should be explicitly written in the contract.

 When does it apply?